Cycling The Thames Estuary: Thames Barrier to Margate

 Links: Charlton, Thames Barrier, Woolwich Arsenal, Erith, Dartford, Gravesend, Thames and Medway Canal, Rochester, Chatham, Gillingham

-As it turned out Brian missed one of the best parts of the first day.
-The final section included quiet countryside and a descent down to Rochester.
-Had we kept together we would have stopped in Rochester for food ahead of the final few miles.
-I decided that I was on a mission to beat Brian’s train journey back to Chatham so I wasn’t hanging around.
-A 20 minute wait for the train meant that I was back at the hotel before Brian arrived at Halfords in Chatham.
-With a newly fixed wheel and fresh supplies of inner-tubes we were now ready for Day 2.
+As it turned out, Brian missed one of the best parts of the first day.
+The final section included lovely, quiet countryside and a sweeping descent down into Rochester.
+Had we kept together, we would have stopped in Rochester for food ahead of the final few miles, but I decided that I was on a personal mission to beat Brian's train journey back to Chatham, so I wasn't hanging around.
+The canal tunnel at Higham was actually bought by the railway network in the 1840s, so Brian was literally riding the train through the canal tunnel I was meant to be cycling over!

 Day 2: Chatham to Margate